decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 The `lerp()` function takes three parameters:

-- The origin vector
+- The vector for the origin position
-- The target vector
+- The vector for the target position
 - The amount, a value from 0 to 1 that represents what fraction of the translation to do.

 ```ts